death. week 1.

 city. new york city

 I try to keep it casual.
 Ask her about her day.
-Whatever you do, don’t look suspicious.
+Don’t look suspicious.

 I feel shy.
 I feel shame.

-I probably shouldn’t have included Durkheim’s monumental study of Suicide.
+I probably shouldn’t have included Durkheim’s tome on Suicide.
 Definitely should’ve left that one for Amazon.

 -- “Would you like a bag?”

 I remember feeling quite similar at the start of my ‘love project’ last year.
 I had gone to the same bookstore, made a beeline for the information desk, and proudly asked for the section on love.

 “There’s no love section,” the woman scowled, as if that was a ludicrous suggestion.
 “You’ll have to search for your books one by one.”